Reporting Stolen SNAP Benefits

 Step 3: Always monitor your account and protect your PIN number!

-Federal funds are NOT available to replace benefits stolen after December 2024.
+Federal funds are NOT available to be replaced after June 30, 2025 even if the loss occurred before December 20,2024.

-Federal funds are NOT available to replace benefits stolen after December 20, 2024.
-Please report benefits stolen after December 20, 2024 as soon as possible.
-These benefits are NOT eligible for replacement, but MDHS uses this information to identify and fight benefit theft.
+Federal funds are NOT available to replace stolen benefits.
+Please report stolen benefits as soon as possible.
+MDHS uses this information to identify and fight benefit theft.

 TANF is a separate program and has different rules and procedures regarding stolen benefits.